basscss/basscss/README.md

 ## Lightning-Fast Modular CSS with No Side Effects

-Basscss is a lightweight collection of base element styles and immutable utilities designed for speed, clarity, performance, and scalability.
+Basscss is a lightweight collection of immutable utilities designed for speed, clarity, performance, and scalability.

 ## Features